oracle-livelabs/analytics-ai/oci-call-center-analytics/setup-environment/setup-environment.md

 ## **Task 1**: Create Compartment, Group and Dynamic Group

+This is an optional step, if you have an existing compartment or you prefer to perform all the setup in the root comapartment, skip to task 2.

 Talk to your Administrator to verify the name of compartment you are to use for this lab as well as the group.
 In our scenario, we are using compartment "livelab" and "call-center-analytics" for the group.
 If these are not created you can refer to the below steps to create.